-That means the relay has to be actually energized by the alarm module to turn off the ignition module.
-That doesn’t sound so sophisticated right?
-The problem is, as these system are generally placed underneath the steering column by our a-little-less-determined auto-electricians, it makes it really easy to reach the whole setup in seconds when vehicles are parked in less crowded areas, in which a chap with a wire cutter can make your car disappear.
+That means the relay has to be energized by the alarm module to turn off the ignition module.
+That doesn’t sound so sophisticated, right?.
+The problem is, as these systems are generally placed underneath the steering column by our a-little-less-determined auto-electricians.
+It makes it easy to reach the whole setup in seconds of vehicles parked in less crowded areas, where a chap with a wire cutter can make your car disappear.